DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/7_blazor.md

 }
 ````

-..and register it in the client's *Program.cs* (overriding the standard HTTP client configuration):
+..and register it in the client's *Program.cs* (overriding the standard HTTP client configuration; requires package Microsoft.Extensions.Http):

 ```cs
 // HTTP client configuration